Skip to content

 Answer: Zero.
 Heiden is still the only Winter Olympian to win five individual golds in a single Games.
 More than four decades later, nobody has come close.

 Everyone assumes someone must have matched it by now.
 Nobody has.
 Not at Sarajevo, Nagano, Vancouver, Beijing, or Milan.
-Heiden’s five golds across five different distances remain the most dominant individual performance in Winter Olympic history.
+Heiden took five golds across five different distances.
+No one has ever skated a more dominant Games.

 47. At the 1984 Los Angeles Olympics, Carl Lewis won four track and field gold medals, matching whose iconic performance from the 1936 Berlin Games?
 (Easy)